grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/11 Environment variables.md

 ## k6 and environment variables

-There are two ways in which environment variables can be used with k6:
+Environment variables can be used with k6 in two ways:

 - You can access any environment variables from your k6 script code, and use this to supply your VUs with configuration information.
-- There are also a couple of environment variables that k6 will automatically try to read upon startup, and which will affect its behavior.
+- A couple of environment variables are automatically read by k6 on startup, affecting its behavior.

 ## Accessing environment variables from a script